babylonchain/networks/bbn-test-4/finality-providers/README.md

 - `--staking-time=52560`, i.e. ~1 year
 - `--magic-bytes=62627434` `"bbt4"` as hex
 - `--covenant-committee-pks=50929b74c1a04954b78b4b6035e97a5e078a5a0f28ec96d547bfee9ace803ac0`
-   - We use this public key to construct an unspendable script path, in order to ensure that the funds can't be withdrawn from the unbonding path of the Bitcoin staking script.
+  - This public key does not have a discrete logarithm therefore rendering the unbonding and slashing paths of the Bitcoin Staking script unusable.
+    This makes the timelock path the only usable path as it only requires the staker's key.
 - `--covenant-quorum=1`
 - `--network=signet`